Susan Sarandon Says She Turned Down "Big Check" for This Baffling Thelma & Louise Sequel Idea - E! Online

 "Oh, good!
 I didn't know that," Susan replied about the film's newfound spotlight.
 "That's cool."

-As it turns out, Susan explained that Hollywood bigwigs had hoped to create a sequel for the film, which sounds a bit baffling, given that, uh, let's just say the original film doesn't leave too many loose ends left to be tied up.
+The Feud star explained that Hollywood bigwigs had hoped to create a sequel for the film, which sounds a bit odd, given that, uh, let's just say the original film doesn't leave too many loose ends left to be tied up.

 "They talked about a sequel, but I could not ...
 I don't know what it would be," she continued.
 "I can't understand."